UK Equality Act 2010

 Same-sex couples can also have their relationships legally recognised as ‘civil partnerships’.
 Civil partners must not be treated less favourably than married couples (except where permitted by the Equality Act).

-Marriage and Civil Partnerships in County Durham 2011 Census
+Marriage and Civil Partnerships in County Durham 2021 Census

-Area All usual residents aged 16+ Single (never married or never registered a same-sex civil partnership) Married In a registered same-sex civil partnership Separated (but still legally married or still legally in a same-sex civil partnership) Divorced or formerly in a same-sex civil partnership which is now legally dissolved Widowed or surviving partner from a same-sex civil partnership
+Area All usual residents aged 16+ Single (never married or never registered a same-sex civil partnership) Married/In a registered same-sex civil partnership Separated (but still legally married or still legally in a same-sex civil partnership) Divorced or formerly in a same-sex civil partnership which is now legally dissolved Widowed or surviving partner from a same-sex civil partnership

-ONS Crown Copyright Reserved [from Nomis]; KS103EW – Marital and civil partnership status
+ONS Crown Copyright Reserved [from Nomis]

 Pregnancy and Maternity